-With the exception of very small changes to existing conditional uses outlined in section 407, no zoning permit shall be issued by the Administrative Officer for any new use or structure which requires a conditional use review and approval until the ZBA grants such approval.
-Conditional uses shall be permitted only if the ZBA determines, after public notice and hearing, that the proposed use conforms to the general and specific standards contained within these Bylaws and specifically to the standards listed in Section 510 below.
+With the exception of very small changes to existing conditional uses outlined in section 407-9, no zoning permit shall be issued by the Administrative Officer for any new conditional use or, or major change in the operation of an existing conditional use until the ZBA grants such approval.
+Conditional uses shall be permitted only if the ZBA determines, after public notice and hearing, that the proposed use conforms to the general and specific standards contained within these Bylaws and specifically to the standards listed in Section 508 below.
 In considering its action, the Board shall make findings on general and specific standards and may attach conditions as provided for in Section 4464(b)(2) of the Act.